-In certain bid opportunities companies may have a while to prepare a successful proposal response, but unfortunately this does not always happen.
-If you are a proposal professional, you know there are not any excuses when it comes to proposal completion and delivery.
+In certain bid opportunities, companies may have a while to prepare a successful proposal response, but unfortunately, this does not always happen.
+If you are a proposal professional, you know there are no excuses when it comes to proposal completion and delivery.

 Wouldn’t it be comforting to have a structured proposal development process set up to help you succeed?

 Following a proposal process is important because it lays the foundation for an organized proposal response and ensures that each bid is developed in the same fashion.
 Establishing an effective and structured proposal process can help increase the win probability of an upcoming bid.

 Keep in mind, the proposal process may vary depending on the opportunity and response schedule, but how can you be sure that the proposal process you are currently using is bringing you the best results possible?

 In this article we break down key components of the proposal development process and talk about the elements that create an effective process.
 You will learn how an organized approach can help you deliver a compliant response and avoid any missteps.

 Establish a Proposal Schedule

 Once the team is assembled, the Proposal Manager should immediately start working on a proposal schedule.
 A proposal schedule provides the team with milestones and deadlines that must be met in order to develop a proposal in time for submission.